 In 1987, Dublin composer Michael McGlynn founded ANÚNA.
 The ensemble's name, originally An Uaithne, derives from the collective term for the three ancient types of Irish music Suantraí (lullaby), Geantraí (happy song) and Goltraí (lament).

-While the majority of singers come from the Republic of Ireland and Northern Ireland many of its members are drawn from all over the world including the Iceland, the Netherlands, Italy, the USA and Slovenia.
-Their repertoire is written or arranged for the group by McGlynn, and includes reconstructions of Early and Medieval music from Ireland and beyond presented in a candle-lit, costumed ambience that allows the group to connect with a very wide variety of audience despite the eclectic nature of the music they sing.
-Anúna perform with between twelve and fourteen singers, unconducted, in any performance.
-They are equally at home in an amplified theatrical setting or an unamplified concert hall.
+While many of performers in ANÚNA come from the island of Ireland its members are drawn from across the world, currently Iceland, the Netherlands, Italy, Slovenia and the USA.
+The repertoire is created by Michael McGlynn, and includes reconstructions of medieval music from Ireland, traditional song arrangements and original music.
+This is in an atmospheric ambience that allows the group to connect at a very fundamental level despite the eclectic nature of the music that they sing.
+They perform with twelve singers, unconducted, in any performance.
+ANÚNA are equally at home in an amplified theatrical setting or an unamplified concert hall.

-They have appeared at the World Sacred Music Festival in Fes, Morocco three times, the BBC Proms in the Royal Albert Hall, the Concertgebouw (Amsterdam, The Netherlands), the National Centre for the Performing Arts in Beijing, Shanghai Oriental Arts Centre, Muziekgebouw Eindhoven, De Doelen Rotterdam, Orchard Hall in Tokyo, Town Hall New York and in Minneapolis Symphony Hall.
+They have appeared at the World Sacred Music Festival in Fes, Morocco three times including this year.
+They also headlined the first ever Irish prom at the BBC Proms in the Royal Albert Hall.
+ANÚNA have sung in many of the finest spaces in the world including the Concertgebouw (Amsterdam), the National Centre for the Performing Arts in Beijing, Shanghai Oriental Arts Centre, Muziekgebouw Eindhoven, De Doelen Rotterdam, Orchard Hall in Tokyo, Town Hall New York and in Minneapolis Symphony Hall.

-A number of Anúna singers have gone on to carve very successful careers as solo artists including singer-songwriter Hozier (2007 - 2012) and six of the lead soloists from the phenomenally successful Celtic Woman.
-Anúna singer Eimear Quinn won the Eurovision Song Contest in 1996.
+A number of past singers singers have gone on to carve very successful careers as solo artists including singer-songwriter Hozier and six of the lead soloists from the phenomenally successful Celtic Woman.

-Anúna have an active and highly successful Education & Outreach programme that has been responsible for workshops across China, Japan, Spain, Belgium, Israel, Sweden, Canada, Poland, the UK and The Netherlands.
-In 2012 they presented at the Shanghai Conservatory.
-In 2015 the group presented an interest Session as part of the American Choral Directors Association National Conference at Salt Lake, Utah, USA.
-In 2019 their sixth highly successful annual ANÚNA International Summer School in Dublin, which attracts professional and amateur choral musicians from all over the world, will take place in Dublin preceded by the first ANÚNA Winter School in February in Rotterdam, the Netherlands.
+The unique nature of the group’s performance has resulted in the creation of a ground-breaking and highly successful Education & Outreach programme that has been responsible for workshops across China, Japan, Spain, Belgium, Israel, Sweden, Canada, Poland, the UK and The Netherlands.
+In 2015 McGlynn gave a major presentation of that work as part of the American Choral Directors Association National Conference in Salt Lake, Utah, USA.
+Their ANÚNA International Summer School, now in its sixth year takes place in Dublin, and musicians from all over the world.
+The second ANÚNA Winter School will take place next February in Rotterdam, the Netherlands.